SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 [Harbor][harbor] is an outstanding open-source, community-led project with fully open and well-documented processes.
-Its large and thriving community powers the fast-growing the feature set and attracts more and more developers and companies to active contributions.
+Its large and thriving community powers the fast-growing feature set and attracts more and more developers and companies to active contributions.
 Harbor’s CNCF graduation in 2020 made it one of the best choices for enterprise customers that want to operate container registries securely and in a large scale.
 Its community size, landscape, and CNCF graduation make a significant difference in